crond-jaist/iotrain-sim/README.md

    >[Instant Contiki 3.0 Repository](https://sourceforge.net/projects/contiki/files/Instant%20Contiki/Instant%20Contiki%203.0/)

-2. **Install VMware Virtualization Software**: The downloaded Instant Contiki file is a VMware virtual machine image, therefore the VMware virtualization software is needed to run it.
+2. **Install VMware Virtualization Software**: The downloaded Instant Contiki file is a VMware virtual machine image, hence the VMware virtualization software is needed to run it.
 VMware Workstation Player (formerly VMware Player) is such a solution for Windows and Linux, and VMware Fusion is the equivalent for macOS.
 See the links below for download and license information.

    >[VMware Workstation Player for Windows/Linux](https://www.vmware.com/products/workstation-player.html)<br>
    >[VMware Fusion for macOS](https://www.vmware.com/products/fusion.html)

-3. **Start Instant Contiki**: In order to start Instant Contiki, open the main VM image file (the one with extension `.vmx`) from the extracted Instant Contiki archive in the VMware program and power it on.
-Wait for the machine to boot up, then log in; the default password is "user", but you should change it after the first login.
-According to Contiki developers, it is necessary to prepare the submodules in the OS source code before being able to run Cooja.
+3. **Start Instant Contiki**: In order to start Instant Contiki, use the VMware program to open the main VM image file (the one with extension `.vmx`) from the extracted Instant Contiki archive and power it on.
+Wait for the machine to boot up, then log in; the default password is "user", but for security reasons you should change it after the first login.
+According to the Contiki developers, it is necessary to prepare the submodules in the OS source code before being able to run Cooja.
 To do that, open a terminal in the Instant Contiki VM and run the command below:

    ```
    cd contiki && git submodule update --init && cd ..